Ecodev/graphql-doctrine/README.md

 [![License](https://poser.pugx.org/ecodev/graphql-doctrine/license.png)](https://packagist.org/packages/ecodev/graphql-doctrine)
 [![Join the chat at https://gitter.im/Ecodev/graphql-doctrine](https://badges.gitter.im/Ecodev/graphql-doctrine.svg)](https://gitter.im/Ecodev/graphql-doctrine)

-A library to declare GraphQL types from Doctrine entities and annotations.
+A library to declare GraphQL types from Doctrine entities, PHP 7.1 type hinting, and annotations, and to be used with [webonyx/graphql-php](https://github.com/webonyx/graphql-php).

 It reads most informations from type hints, complete some things from existing Doctrine annotations and allow further customizations with specialized annotations.
-It will then create [`ObjectType`](http://webonyx.github.io/graphql-php/type-system/object-types/#object-type-definition) instances with fields for all getter found on
+It will then create [`ObjectType`](http://webonyx.github.io/graphql-php/type-system/object-types/#object-type-definition) instances with fields for all getter found on Doctrine entities.
-Doctrine entities.

 It will **not** build the entire schema.
 It is up to the user to use the automated `ObjectType`, and other custom types, to define root queries.